Flat Vs Reducing Interest Rate: Which is Better?

 Difference Between Flat and Reducing Interest Rates

-Check out the difference between flat and reducing interest rates, which can help you plan your loan terms better.
+Check out how flat and reducing interest rates differ, which can help you plan your loan terms better.

-With a loan that comes with a reducing rate of interest, you need to pay interest based on the outstanding loan amount.
-Here, the payable interest is calculated on the new principal after the payment of each EMI.
+With a loan that has a reducing interest rate, the interest you pay is based on the outstanding loan amount.
+Here, the payable interest is calculated on the new principal after each EMI is paid.

 Lenders calculate flat ROI vs reducing ROI very differently.
 It is comparatively easier to calculate the payable interest for flat interest rates.
-This is because they remain fixed throughout the loan.
+This is because they remain fixed throughout the duration of the loan.

 Reducing interest rate loans are comparatively more affordable, as with each EMI your interest liability for the loan reduces.
 However, this is not so in the case of flat-interest rate loans.

-Now that you know how to think about a flat rate vs reducing rate, make a smart borrowing decision.
-A flat interest rate is easier to understand but it can be expensive in the long run.
+The more time you save by calculating the EMIs digitally, the more time you can spend to compare rates in the financial marketplace and choose the best offer.
+Now that you know about flat vs reducing interest rates, make a smart borrowing decision.
+A flat rate of interest is easier to understand but can be expensive in the long run.
 So, research your options and choose one that suits your repayment plan while keeping the borrowing cost lower.

-To meet your needs easily and quickly, you can get the Fibe Instant Cash Loan.
-You can benefit from competitive interest rates, minimal documentation requirements and quick approvals.
-Download the Fibe Personal Loan App or register on the website to get a loan of up to ₹5 lakhs hassle-free.
+To meet your financial needs easily and quickly, you can get a Fibe Instant Personal Loan.
+You can benefit from low interest rates, minimal documentation and quick approvals.
+Download the Fibe Personal Loan App or register on the website to get a loan of up to ₹5 lakh hassle-free.

 FAQs on Reducing vs Flat Interest Rates